Parents Arrested After 15-Year-Old Son Found Living In Barn, Forced To Eat Sticks And Grass To Survive

 Officials say the teen boy they found surviving on sticks and grass in a barn could have died within a week according to doctors if not for a call from a concerned passerby who saw him outside and thought “something wasn’t right” according to Fox25 News.
 The Department of Human Services hotline received the call and contacted local police.
-The 15-year-old weighed a mere 80 pounds, suffering from severe malnutrition, and living with goats, chickens, and rabbits in a barn located on his family’s property when he was found July 18.
+The 15-year-old weighed a mere 80 pounds, suffering from severe malnutrition, and living with goats, chickens, and rabbits in a barn located on his family’s property when he was found on July 18.
 Authorities report that he also had had a large head wound, multiple broken bones, and shotgun pellets in one of his legs.
 Pottawatomie/Lincoln County First Assistant District Attorney Adam Panter credits the stranger with preventing a tragic end to the child’s life.

 “We’re incredibly thankful that someone called….
 They literally saved this child’s life.
 He could have died and been buried on that property and no one would have ever known.”